Release Process

 - Go to GitHub → Releases

-- Verify the new release appears with version tag
+- Verify the new draft release appears with version tag

 - Verify all platform artifacts are attached: